Oratuss 12 sustained-release tablets

 Brand Name: Examples include Carbatab-12 and Oratuss 12

-Oratuss 12 sustained-release tablets is used for:
+Oratuss 12 sustained-release tablets are used for:

 Relieving congestion, cough, and throat and airway irritation due to colds, flu, or hay fever.
 It may also be used for other conditions as determined by your doctor.

-Oratuss 12 sustained-release tablets is a decongestant, cough suppressant, and expectorant combination.
+Oratuss 12 sustained-release tablets are a decongestant, cough suppressant, and expectorant combination.
 It works by constricting blood vessels and reducing swelling in the nasal passages, loosening mucus and lung secretions in the chest, and making coughs more productive.
 The cough suppressant works in the brain to help decrease the cough reflex to reduce a dry cough.